ayushman101/e-com/README.md

 # e-com
-E com website using react for frontend
+E com website using react for frontend.
+Create-react-app for local environment.